 Immediate-release capsules work identically to edibles.
 They enter the body through the mouth and are absorbed through the stomach.
 The absorbed compounds are then metabolized in the liver.
-This is where THC is metabolized into a compound called 11-hydroxy-THC, which is more potent than THC, has a longer half-life and can have more of a sedative effect than THC alone.
+This is where THC is metabolized into a compound called 11-hydroxy-THC, which has a longer half-life and can have more of a sedative effect than THC alone.

-Timed-release capsules follow the identical path of digestion, but the delivery of their contents can be delayed or drawn out over a period of time depending upon the capsule shell’s constituent ingredients.
+Timed-release capsules follow the identical path of digestion, but the delivery of their contents can be delayed or drawn out over a period of time depending upon the capsule shell’s ingredients.
 Those engineered with liposomes and drug-polymer conjugates, such as hydrogels, allow for the timed release of their contents.
-Timed-release capsules use these protective and inert ingredients to neutralize stomach acid for slower methods of release.
+Time-release THC capsules use these protective and inert ingredients to neutralize stomach acid for slower methods of release.

 Ground decarboxylated flower

-Distillate’s cannabinoids are decarboxylated and are capable of providing users with some of the intoxicating effects associated with smoking flower or ingesting edibles containing THC.
-Typically, distillate is devoid of a plant’s fats and waxes, providing patients with refined THC or CBD to ingest precisely dosed capsules without worrying about potential additives.
+Distillate’s cannabinoids are decarboxylated and are capable of providing users with some of the intoxicating effects associated with inhaled cannabis or ingesting edibles containing THC.
+Typically, distillate is devoid of a plant’s fats and waxes, thereby providing patients with refined THC or CBD in precisely dosed capsules without additives.

-Some cannabis capsules contain one variety of cannabinoid, in which case patients can find them labeled as “CBD,” or “THC.”
+Some cannabis capsules contain one variety of cannabinoid, in which case patients can find them labeled as “CBD” or “THC.”
 These varieties do not contain any of the other medicinally beneficial cannabinoids or terpenes.

 Most capsule shells fall into one of three categories: gelatin, hypromellose, and pullulan.
 Gelatin capsules are made from animal byproducts derived from beef, while vegetarian options hypromellose and pullulan are made from non-toxic plant derivatives and fungal fermentation, respectively.

 (Disclaimer: Much of the information provided within this page has been transcribed directly from credible sources.
 Again, methods described and ingredients listed may be illegal in your area.
-Any action you take upon the information provided here is strictly at your own risk, and Weedmaps and its affiliates will not be liable or responsible for any action taken based on the information and content provided in this site.)
+Any action you take upon the information provided here is strictly at your own risk, and Weedmaps and its affiliates will not be liable or responsible for any action taken based on the information and content provided on this site.)

 Once the oil has been infused, or the raw flower has been decarboxylated, you may then fill your capsules.
 A capsule machine greatly speeds up this process, but capsules can be filled one at a time by hand, too.